andygodber/VIMOC/README.md

 The Graph tools are dropdown selectors that allow you to choose all or individual sensors for visualization.

-After selecting which sensor to visualize, the user can further refine the graph by choosing to view all directions, in only, or the outdirection.
+After selecting which sensor to visualize, the user can further refine the graph by choosing to view all directions or a single direction (in/out).

 ### Graph Date Range